frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/email_group.md

 ### 2.2 Email Templates

-You can specify confirmation email and welcome email template for the email group.
-Confirmation email will be sent to confirm a person's subscription to your newsletter.
+You can specify the confirmation email and welcome email template for the email group.
+A confirmation email will be sent to confirm a person's subscription to your newsletter.
 The welcome email is sent when the person confirms their subscription to your email newsletter.

 **a.
 Confirmation Email Template:** This email template is used to replace the default template sent for newsletter subscription.<br />
 **b.
 Welcome Email Template:** This email template defines the email that is sent whenever a subscriber is added to the email group.